princefishthrower/grpc-go-react-typescript/README.md

 npm run start
 ```

+## Try It!

-Type into the textarea to see the magic happen! ✨
+If you've followed all three steps, you should have a web app open up in your browser - type into the textarea to see the magic happen! ✨ You should also see logging in both the gRPC proxy and the gRPC server.

 ## Why WebSocket and not HTTP/2 as Transport Layer?

-Until HTTP/2 is better supported in all browsers, it seems that using Websockets as the transport layer for browsers may be the best choice.
+Until HTTP/2 is better supported in all browsers, it seems that using a WebSocket as the transport layer for browsers may be the best choice.
 See: https://github.com/improbable-eng/grpc-web/blob/master/client/grpc-web/docs/transport.md#http/2-based-transports

-If you've followed all three steps, you should be able to type in the textarea and get a reversed response response, as well as see logging in both the proxy and the server.